Chronic Drug Therapy, Previous Surgical, Diagnostic Procedures

 Primary Reference: Ross, AF, Gomez, MN. and Tinker, JH Anesthesia for Adult Cardiac Procedures in Principles and Practice of Anesthesiology (Longnecker, D.E., Tinker, J.H.
 Morgan, Jr., G. E., eds) Mosby, St. Louis, Mo., pp. 1659-1698, 1998.

-Primary Reference: Shanewise, JS and Hug, Jr., CC, Anesthesia for Adult Cardiac Surgery, in Anesthesia, 5th edition,vol 2, (Miller, R.D, editor; consulting editors, Cucchiara, RF, Miller, Jr.,ED, Reves, JG, Roizen, MF and Savarese, JJ) Churchill Livingston, a Division of Harcourt Brace & Company, Philadelphia, pp. 1753-1799, 2000.
+Primary Reference: Shanewise, JS and Hug, Jr., CC, Anesthesia for Adult Cardiac Surgery, in Anesthesia, 5th edition,vol 2, (Miller, R.D, editor; consulting editors, Cucchiara, RF, Miller, Jr.,ED, Reves, JG, Roizen, MF and Savarese, JJ) Churchill Livingston, a Division of Harcourt Brace and Company, Philadelphia, pp. 1753-1799, 2000.

 Primary Reference: Wray Roth, DL, Rothstein, P and Thomas, SJ Anesthesia for Cardiac Surgery, in Clinical Anesthesia, third edition (Barash, PG, Cullen, BF, Stoelting, R.K, eds), Lippincott-Raven Publishers, Philadelphia, pp. 835-865, 1997